 Ultimately, the pros and cons of cork flooring put it in a category of its own.
 Like we said, it looks similar to hardwood, but you have to treat it differently.
 It’s also water-absorbent so you can’t get it wet—at all.

 The Best Glue-Down Vinyl Plank Flooring Brands

-You really can’t go wrong with any of the top options in our best vinyl plank flooring brands guide.
+You really can’t go wrong with any of the top options in our best brands of vinyl plank flooring guide.
 All these manufacturers sell glue-down vinyl plank floors.
 Some, like Proximity Mills, make click-together, loose-lay, and glue down vinyl plank flooring.
 So really, you have options.

 Are There Brands of Glue-Down Vinyl Plank to Avoid?